 Noise sampling performed under County authority, as part of the analysis for the Bell Winery use permit modification (P13-00055), measured sound from an 85-person event using a meter placed 123 feet from the sound source (event).
 Measurements taken from that sound meter indicated that sound from the event exceeded 56 decibels 50 percent of the time.
-This studied event was roughly the equivalent to the largest, 75-person event proposed by the applicant, and so the noise level measured from the Bell Winery event is a good comparison for estimating the noise level from the largest marketing event of the proposed Grassi Winery project.
-Thus, using the Bell Winery study as a model, and applying a six-decibel reduction per doubling of distance from the noise source, it is anticipated that exterior noise experienced at the nearest residence 500 feet to the northwest of the proposed winery patio would not exceed the County Code standard of 50 decibels during 50 percent of daytime hours.
-Noise levels at the residence should be inaudible (below ambient noise levels) due to the distance, and in consideration of the noise barrier resulting from the applicant's home placed between the winery and off-site residence.
+This studied event was over 2/3 larger than the largest, 50-person event proposed by the applicant, and so the noise level measured from the Bell Winery event is adjusted downward by two decibels (to an estimated 54 decibels exceeded 50 percent of the time) to estimate the noise level from the largest marketing event of the proposed Sam Jasper Winery project.
+(Even with adjustment, these levels are considered to be conservative given that the Bell Winery event had a live music act included in its event, and the operator for Sam Jasper Winery proposes no outdoor amplified sound.)
+Thus, using the Bell Winery study as a model, and applying a six-decibel reduction per doubling of distance from the noise source, it is anticipated that exterior noise experienced at the nearest residence 290 feet to the northwest of the proposed winery patio (estimated 48 decibels for half of the event duration) would not exceed the County Code standard of 50 decibels during 50 percent of daytime hours.
+At approximately 550 feet northeast of the proposed patio, the nearest off-site residence not under the control of the applicant is located even further from the outdoor patio than the residence to the northwest, and so noise impacts on this residence from proposed winery marketing events are anticipated to be even further reduced.

-Winery operations are proposed to occur between 6:00 a.m. and 6:00 p.m. (excluding harvest).
+As also indicated in the applicant's project statement, winery operations are proposed to occur between 6:00 a.m. and 6:00 p.m. (excluding harvest).
 Winemaking also has the potential to generate noise from grape crushing and bottling activities.
 Observations noted in the Bell Winery study did not suggest that grape crushing generated significant noise above ambient levels (which were documented in that study to be as low as 40 decibels).
 However, that study and other noise studies for other winery projects noted that mobile bottling activities could be a noticeable noise source, with noise levels referenced among the various studies suggesting that bottling trucks could generate 65 decibels for more than 30 minutes in an hour (measured at 50 feet from the noise source).
-Measured from the partially enclosed production area on the western end of the proposed winery building, the closest off-site residence is located approximately 500 feet northwest of the structure.
-As sound levels decrease by six decibels per doubling of distance, noise generated from mobile bottling activities occurring with the proposed winery would be fewer than 35 decibels 50 percent of the time at that residence which will be 20 dBa below the noise standard/threshold, without factoring in the noise barrier represented by the applicant's residence located between the proposed winery and the nearest off-site residence.
-Likewise, infrequent noise from vehicles entering/existing the site, visitors/employee conversations, car doors, etc. will not be audible off site due to the location of the facilities in relation to property lines and when factoring in ambient noise levels.
+Measured from the partially enclosed production area on the eastern end of the proposed winery building, the closest off-site residence is located approximately 380 feet northeast of the structure.
+As sound levels decrease by six decibels per doubling of distance, noise generated from mobile bottling activities occurring with the proposed winery would be fewer than 35 decibels 50 percent of the time at that residence and would also be within acceptable noise levels.

 e/f.
 The proposed winery site is not within two miles of any public or private airport or airstrip.
-Napa County Airport, the closest airport to the site, is over 10 miles south of the site, and the property at 1044 Soda Canyon Road is outside of the boundaries of the land use compatibility plan for that airport.
+Napa County Airport, the closest airport to the site, is over 10 miles south of the site, and the property at 4059 Silverado Trail is outside of the boundaries of the land use compatibility plan for that airport.